-Acne is a common skin condition that is caused when the pores of the skin are blocked with dead skin cells.
-The abundance of a bacteria called “propionibacterium” leads to inflamed skin, which causes whiteheads, blackheads, and pimples.
+Acne is a common skin condition caused when the pores of the skin are blocked with dead skin cells.
+The abundance of a bacteria called “Propionibacterium” leads to inflamed skin, which causes whiteheads, blackheads, and pimples.

 Acne can appear anywhere on your body, including the chest.
-Chest acne develops due to the same reasons as other types of Acne.
+Chest acne can develop due to the same reasons as other types of Acne, though it can also have its own triggers.
 Several factors can trigger chest acne.
-Once you know what triggers it, you can take measures to prevent it.
+Once you know what triggers it, you can take measures to prevent chest acne.

 An unfortunate truth about acne is that it has no boundaries.
-Usually, teenagers are more prone to it, but it can also attack people of other age groups.
-Men and women are equally vulnerable to Chest and Facial Acne.
+Usually, teenagers are more prone to acne, but it can also attack people of other age groups.
+Men and women are equally vulnerable to chest and facial acne.

 What Causes Chest Acne?

 Chest Acne is caused due to the blockage of Skin pores on the chest.
 The skin pores may get clogged by excessive sebum, dead skin cells, and other foreign matter.
 Acne appears on different body parts, but the primary reason for acne is blocked pores.
 Hormonal changes and Oily skin may lead to chest Acne.

 - Skin Care Products that prevent water loss from the skin.

 - Hormonal Changes.

 - Clothes that may cause fraction on the Chest.